Brett-Tanner/Journal/Sep_22.md

 - COUNT
 - HAVING
     - is WHERE for aggregate functions, you use the AS name you gave the aggregate function in the conditional (but maybe not?
 Didn't work in the example)
+- LENGTH
+    - LENGTH(col) returns the length of the values in col
 - MIN
 - MAX
 - ORDER BY